 In today’s culture, churches must build bridges with the community and introduce themselves as a living, caring, active, and growing family of believers.
 The best way to connect and engage with people is by providing a face for your church.
 A Christian is not only representing their church, but they are also serving as an ambassador for Christ to deliver an all-important message with eternal consequences.
 There are people in their community who are struggling, hurting, and looking for answers.

 A well-organized door-to-door effort that includes solid training, proper expectations, and the intention of proclaiming the message of what Christ has already done for us on the cross can be an effective way for members to receive the joy of being God’s messengers.

 Whenever congregations reach out and connect face-to-face with members of their community, the Lord uses that activity to shine His light and reveal His presence through those who believe and remain in Him.
 Canvassing a local neighborhood can accomplish that.

-There is joy when a lost soul receives faith as a result of going canvassing.
+There is joy when a lost soul receives faith from going canvassing.
 A family who leaves nearby may accept an invitation to come to a worship service and hear the gospel.
 That is a great benefit the Lord provides through the power of His Word.